marcusgsta/mongodb-API/README.md

 resetCollection(colName, doc)
 ```

-There are example routes in /api, using the Express router.
+There are example routes in /api, using the Express router module.

 Use api as following: